This gland is a butterfly-shaped organ found in the center of the neck.

 The stress affects hormones and is known to worsen inflammation.

 Stress can raise cortisol and adrenaline levels, disrupting neurotransmitter function and worsening thyroid disease symptoms.

-These include low energy levels, bad mood, low concentration, impaired appetite, and weight gain, as well as the inability to get a good night’s sleep.
+These include low energy levels, bad mood, low concentration, impaired appetite, weight gain, and the inability to get a good night’s sleep.